janverschelde/PHCpack/src/Python/PHCpy3/doc/source/posdimsols.rst

 The modules **sets**, **cascades**, **factor**, and **diagonal** provide some functionality to work with positive dimensional solution sets.
+In particular, the **solve** function of the **factor** module computes a numerical irreducible decomposition of the solution set of a polynomial system.
+Also polynomials that have variables raised to negative powers, so-called *Laurent polynomials* are supported.

 For isolated solutions, the main outcome of the numerical solver is a list of points, given as tuples of values for the coordinates.